This article was originally published on July 2020 and updated with new content on May 2021.

 Suntec Shopping Festival

-Earlier in June, Suntec City held a virtual Shopping Festival via a live stream through their Suntec+ application.
+In June 2020, Suntec City held a virtual Shopping Festival via a live stream through their Suntec+ application.

 We liked that Suntec City was actively making use of their comments function to complement the hosts’ live selling.
 During the live stream, Suntec City gave discount codes, giveaways and addressed the audience’s questions in real-time while the hosts were selling the products.
 They also gave a teaser on the upcoming products the hosts would bring out later in the live stream.